Exabyte-io/documentation/docs/collaboration/actions/organization/create.md

 ## Animation

-In the demonstration below, we create a new Organization called "Example":
+In the demonstration below, we create a new Organization called "Example".

 <img data-gifffer="/images/organization-create.gif">